nih-megcore/NIMH_MEG_workshop/README.md

 ### Install (version2)
 ```
-#Clone this repository
+#Clone this repository - If you don't have git, just download the zip file from the green button at the top of page
 git clone https://github.com/nih-megcore/MEG_workshop_2023.git

-#Install MNE
+#Install MNE - Substitute conda for mamba if any errors
 mamba create --override-channels --channel=conda-forge --name=MEG_workshop mne pip jupyterlab -y
 conda activate MEG_workshop
 pip install h5io pymatreader